bkrien/SQL-Intro/README.md

 You can now proceed to Task Three.

 ## Task Three: Querying Data
 One of the most powerful features of relational databases is that they allow you to explore large amounts of data very quickly.
+While you have now created your own database, it is a relatively small one.

 ## Additional Resources
 W3Schools SQL Resource: https://www.w3schools.com/sql/